ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 Filter
 ------

-The lookup plugin API requires lookup plugins to return lists.
-However, previously if a number or other non-iterable type was returned, this would have been silently accepted.
-We now throw an error in this case.
-If you have a custom lookup plugin that falls in this camp, you need to update it to wrap the values in a list.
+The lookup plugin API now throws an error if a non-list value is returned from a plugin.
+Previously, numbers or other non-iterable types returned by a plugin were accepted without error or warning.
+If you have a custom lookup plugin that does not return a list, you need to modify it to wrap the return values in a list.

 Porting custom scripts
 ======================